skip to log on skip to main content

 A good way to find out the cost of car insurance is to get a quote that's tailored to your circumstances.
 A quote will outline your 'premium' – which is the total amount you will need to pay for one year of cover, including government taxes such as GST and any other duties or charges that apply.
 Get a quote for car insurance through ANZ

-Comprehensive car insurance is generally the highest level of car insurance available.
-It can help cover the cost of repairs or replacement of your own car, and cover the cost of repairing the damage caused to another person's car or property if you have an accident.
+Comprehensive car insurance generally provides the highest level of cover for your vehicle.
+It can help cover the cost of repairing or replacing your own car, as well as damage you cause to another person’s vehicle or property if you have an accident and you’re at fault.

-Comprehensive car insurance can also cover you for a wide range of damage caused by insured events like theft, fire (including bushfire), storms (including cyclones) and hail.
+Comprehensive car insurance can also cover loss or damage to your car caused by a wide range of insured events, such as theft, fire (including bushfire), storms (including cyclones) and hail.

 Third party car insurance generally provides cover for damage caused to someone else's vehicle or property, if you are liable for it.
 The two main types of third party car insurance are: